-Students will examine the physical and human geographic factors associated with population characteristics, distribution, and migration in the world and the causes and consequences associated with them.
+Students examine the physical and human geographic factors associated with population characteristics, distribution and migration in the world and the causes and consequences associated with them.

-Identify the push-pull factors**** that resulted in the migration of human population over time and detect changes in these factors.
-[Origins, Change Over Time, Spatial Interaction]
+3.2 Identify and describe the push-pull factors that resulted in the migration of human population over time and detect changes in these factors.

-Analyze the changes in population characteristics and physical and human environments that resulted from the migration of peoples within, between, and among world regions.
-[Change Over Time, Diffusion, Spatial Interaction, Cultural Landscape, Sense of Place]
+3.3 Analyze the changes in population characteristics and physical and human environments that resulted from the migration of peoples within, between, and among world regions.

-Give examples of and evaluate how the physical and human environments in different regions have changed over time due to significant population growth or decline.
-[Spatial Variation, Change Over Time, Cultural Landscape, Sense of Place]
+3.4 Give examples of and evaluate how the physical and human environments in different regions have changed over time due to significant population growth or decline.

-Analyze population trends in the local community and suggest the impact of these trends on the future of the community in relation to issues such as development, employment, health, cultural diversity, schools, political representation, and sanitation.
-Propose strategies for dealing with the issues identified.[Change Over Time, Spatial Organization, Human Livelihoods, Cultural Landscape, Sense of Place]
+3.5 Analyze population trends in the local community and suggest the impact of these trends on the future of the community in relation to issues such as development, employment, health, cultural diversity, schools, political representation and sanitation.

 Population Distribution—The patterns of settlement and dispersion of a population.